1. Ensure URLs are meaningful & user-friendly

 2. Add canonical tags to all pages

-For example, the canonical URL can be set inside the WordPress page settings:
+For example, the canonical URL can be quickly added inside WordPress page or post settings:

-And it looks like this in the search results:
+And that page looks like this in the search results:

 I could get rid of the www from the canonical if I wanted: